Kong/docs.konghq.com/app/enterprise/2.4.x/external-plugins.md

 Notes:

-The {{site.base_gateway}} version 2.3 allows multiple plugin servers; in particular it's now possible to write single-plugin servers, in effect plugins as microservices.
+The {{site.base_gateway}} versions 2.3 and onward allow multiple plugin servers.
+In particular, it's now possible to write single-plugin servers, in effect plugins as microservices.
 To help with this, version v0.6.0 of the [go-pdk] package includes an optional plugin server.
 See [Embedded Server](#embedded-server) for more information.